Current Events:

 CENEM Research on the cover of Small Methods

-In the research paper Thomas Przybilla, Benjamin Apeleo Zubiri and co-workers present a versatile approach that provides a general routine for advanced 3D characterization of micro- and nanoparticles.
+New tomography technique developed at IMN highlighted on the cover of Small Methods In the research paper Thomas Przybilla, Benjamin Apeleo Zubiri and co-workers present a versatile approach that provides a general routine for advanced 3D characterization of micro- and nanoparticles.
 The method which was developed at IMN and CENEM involves the transfer of individual particles onto tailored tips using a scanning electron microscope equipped with a micromanipulator.
 The damage- and contamination-free preparation of freestanding particles enables 360° electron tomography with unprecedented quality as demonstrated for porous zeolite microparticles and alpha-hematite nanoparticles.
 Find the paper here.

 GRK1896 Extended